Y0uth/Y0uth/README.md

 - 🌞 Study in USTC
 - 🔐 Interested in Applied Cryptography, Network Security.
-- ⚡ I’m currently learning knowledge PSI.
+- ⚡ I’m currently learning knowledge about PSI.